yoren/gravityflow/readme.txt

 = 1.4.1-dev =

+- Added support for field filters on the status page when a form constraint is active via the shortcode.
 - Fixed an issue with shortcodes used in the HTML field content not being processed on the entry detail view.

 = 1.4 =